Saturday Night's Main Event XLII

-Saturday Night's Main Event XLII, also promoted as Saturday Night's Main Event: John Cena's Final Match, is an upcoming professional wrestling event produced by WWE.
-It is scheduled to take place on December 13, 2025 from the Capital One Arena in Washington, D.C..
-It will be the 42nd episode of WWE's occasional television special Saturday Night's Main Event and the first episode to include wrestlers from the NXT brand.
+Saturday Night's Main Event XLII, also promoted as Saturday Night's Main Event: John Cena's Final Match, was a professional wrestling television special produced by WWE.
+It took place on December 13, 2025, from the Capital One Arena in Washington, D.C., and was livestreamed on Peacock in the United States and YouTube internationally.
+It was the 42nd episode of WWE's recurring television special Saturday Night's Main Event and the first episode to include wrestlers from the NXT brand and partner promotion Total Nonstop Action Wrestling (TNA).